 #9 High Elements

 Calling adrenaline junkies!
 If heights are your thing, check out Singapore’s first and only treetop obstacle, Forest Adventure, at Bedok Reservoir.
-Having just had a six-month revamp, Forest Adventure returns with four different heights and 63 crossings in three age-appropriate courses that are based on height restrictions – Kids, Junior and Grand.
+Forest Adventure has four different heights and 63 crossings in three age-appropriate courses that are based on height restrictions – Kids, Junior and Grand.
 Alternatively, head over to Mega Adventure at Sentosa.
-It has a range of different thrill activities you can try, ranging from zip-lining and free-falling to a high ropes adventure course.
+They have a range of different thrill activities you can try, ranging from zip-lining and free-falling to a high ropes adventure course.

-At Wavehouse Sentosa, you’ll get to try this hybrid board-sport that combines surfing, bodyboarding, snowboarding, skateboarding, wakeboarding and skimboarding.
+Opening soon, Surf Cove by Wavehouse Sentosa is the place to try this hybrid board-sport that combines surfing, bodyboarding, snowboarding, skateboarding, wakeboarding and skimboarding.
 Perfect for Singapore’s humid weather – flowboarding requires excellent balancing skills and can be pretty hard to master at first.
 After you get the hang of it, though, it’s so much fun.